edouard-lopez/sshuttle-helper/README.md

 ## The manual way

-1. Clone the repository
+First, clone the repository:

     git clone git://github.com/edouard-lopez/sshuttle-helper.git

-2. Copy the `proxy-ssh` file into `/etc/init.d/` :
+Then, copy the `proxy-ssh` file into `/etc/init.d/` :

     cp ./proxy-ssh /etc/init.d/

-3. add the script to your System-V style init script
+Finish by add the script to your System-V style init script:

     update-rc.d proxy-ssh defaults

-You will need to add this script's directory to your `$PATH` (in your `~/.bashrc` or `~/.zshrc`) as follows:
+You will need to add this script's to your `sudo`'s `$PATH` as follows:

-    PATH="$PATH":/path/to/sshuttle-helper-dir

-Make it available as root

-    sudo ln -s /path/to/sshuttle-helper-dir/proxy-ssh /usr/local/sbin/
+    sudo ln -s /etc/init.d/proxy-ssh /usr/local/sbin/

 ## Usage